OpenCodeyard/YouSafe/README.md

 - [Suvranil Biswas](http://github.com/neil-dev)
 - [Anushka](https://github.com/Anushka-shukla)

-Feel free to reach out to us for any concern, and may also join our [telegram channel](https://t.me/yousafe20) for better conversation.
+Feel free to reach out to us for any concern you may also join our [telegram channel:link:](https://t.me/yousafe20) for better conversation.

 ### License:
-The content of this repository is bound by the following [MIT](LICENSE) License.
+The content of this repository is bound by [MIT](LICENSE) License.